malcolm-kee/ts-code-api/README.md

 [![version](https://img.shields.io/npm/v/ts-code-api.svg)](https://www.npmjs.com/package/ts-code-api) ![license](https://img.shields.io/npm/l/ts-code-api.svg)

-Extract function definitions and JSDocs comments from typescript code to generate documentations.
+Extract function definitions and JSDocs comments from typescript code to a JavaScript object.
+You can then use this object generate documentations with your favorite template engine.

+> If you want to output markdown, generate HTML then use converter library (e.g. [turndown](https://github.com/domchristie/turndown)) to convert them to markdown files.

 ## Installation